arensburger/TE-discovery/README.md

 ***STEP 2 Scan around the proteins matches for TSD-TIR patterns*** Here, the genomic region surrounding each remaining tblastn hit is scanned for the signature structure of TSDs and TIRs.
 Input proteins that don't have detected TSD-TIR structures in many of their genomic copies are filtered from further analysis.

-***STEP 3 Manual review of potential transposable elements*** Grouped by the input protein sequences the TSD-TIR structure of the remaining sequences is reviewed by a human.
+***STEP 3 Manual review of TSD-TIR structure for potential transposable elements*** Grouped by the input protein sequences the TSD-TIR structure of the remaining sequences is reviewed by a human.
 The person determines 1) if the TSD-TIR junctions appear to be those of a genuine transposable element, 2) what the most likely length of TSDs and TIRs appears to be for the each potential transposable element.

-***STEP 4 Identification of nearly complete elements***

-## Running the scripts
+***STEP 4 Identification of nearly complete elements*** Identifies all the copies of the elements in the genome based on the TIRs identified in step 3.
+Each copy is then mapped back to the original protein that originated that element (from step 1).
+Sequences that largely map back to that protein are kept and reported as "nearly complete elements".

-### Running the pipeline
+## Running the pipeline

 **Required of all steps**

 The pipeline is written in Perl, and is executed from the command line using

-	perl mainscript.pl -n <analysis name> <other parameters>
+	perl mainscript.pl -n <analysis name>  -s <step(s) to execute> <other parameters>

 Where:

-	-n is the name of the current analysis.
+	-n is the name of the current analysis
+	-s is the one of the steps to execute (step 12 can be used to execute both steps 1 and 2 consecutively)

 This name will be used as the base to create two folders called <analysis name>-element and <analysis name>-analysis.
 The folder ending in *-element* will include sub-folders for each idenfied element along with supporting information about it.
 The folder ending in *-analysis* will contain files with information about the analysis such as parameters, and rejeced elements.

 Other step specific parameters will be required as well, see below.

-**Specify which steps to execute**

-Unless otherwise specified all the analysis steps above will be executed.
-To specify that just one or a range of consecutive steps be executed the following parameter(s) can be set:

-    -a number of first (or only) step to execute
-    -b number of last step to execute, if not specified then only the first step will be executed

 ### Step specific parameters